‘Days Of Our Lives’ Comings & Goings: Wild Returns Rock Salem

 Big Thanks KP for a great interview!
 You took me back to where this wild journey began.
 Check out her full interview @soapoperanews ????????
 We talk As the World Turns, Days of Our Lives, my travel projects and more…. #lessonslearned #actorslife #interviews #liveyourdreams #soaps #traveldeeper photo: @joshjamesphoto

-Daniel was a good and kind man who will likely tell Nicole in the vision that she must tell the truth and allow the chips to fall where they may, despite the fact that the love of her life, Eric, will be devastated to learn that little Mickey is not his biological daughter.
+Daniel was a good and kind man who would likely tell Nicole that she must tell the truth and allow the chips to fall where they may, despite the fact that the love of her life, Eric, will be devastated to learn that little Mickey is not his biological daughter.

-However, since he’ll be reappearing on April Fool’s Day, there is a chance that a wacky episode involving wild character returns could play out for fans to laugh about.
+However, since he’ll be appearing on April Fool’s Day, there is a chance that a wacky episode involving wild character returns could play out to give fans a bit of a laugh.

 In addition, Leo Stark (Greg Rikkart) will also turn up on Wednesday, April 1.
 Leo is the former husband of Sonny Kiriakis (Freddie Smith).
 He was nearly murdered by Sonny and Will Horton (Chandler Massey) in the past, and made their lives very difficult for months.